fjallemark/TimetablePlanningApp/Readme.md

 This enables flexible planning, for example trainset schedules over several days.
 It can be used when game sessions are assigned a running weekday.

+##### Graphical Timetable
+It is possible to a sequence of stations as a *timetable stretch*.
+Timetable stretches may overlap each other.
+Each timetable stretch prints as a separate *grapic timetable*, with all trains passing som part of the timetable stretch.
+Also track occupancy of any train is shown.

+When trains are operated on different days, the graphical timtable can be blurred with details.
+It is therefore possible to print the graphical timetable valid for only a subset of operating days.

 ##### Automatic Notes to Loco Driver and Station Staff
 One of the hassles with other planning systems, is entering notes to loco drivers and station staff.
 In this solution, most aspects of the train operation is entered as data and not as free text,